musale/musale-dev/content/thoughts/visitor-pattern.md

 ### Conclusion

 The visitor pattern is a common pattern in language interpeters that allows the interpreter to work on various expressions by defining operations on them.
-Typically, the `accept` method will return an `interface{}` or something and that is well beyond the scope of this write up.
+Typically, the `accept` method will return an `interface{}` or a value.
+That is well beyond the scope of this write up.